 How MBA Graduates Add Value at EY

-The professional services firm values MBAs for their cross-cultural collaboration skills, technological prowess, and global alumni networks.
+Headquartered in London, Ernst & Young (EY) is the one of the largest professional services firms in the world.
+How does this multinational “Big Four” accounting firm remain successful?
+EY values MBAs for their cross-cultural collaboration skills, technological prowess, and global alumni networks.

-EY, the professional services firm, is one of the leading employers of MBA graduates from UK business schools.
-It values MBAs for their cross-cultural collaboration skills, technological prowess, and global alumni networks.
-The graduates make a tangible impact on a range of business areas—from consulting to tax and assurance.
+In fact, Ernst & Young is one of the leading employers of MBA graduates from UK business schools.
+Thanks to the skills acquired from an MBA, graduates hired at EY make a tangible impact on a range of its business areas—from consulting to tax and assurance.

-Ian Hopkinson is the UK and Ireland head of one such area of business—EY’s reward practice, which helps clients with their performance management.
-In the role, he oversees a 150-strong cross-disciplinary team, several of whom have MBA degrees.
+Getting hired at EY is all about education and experience.
+Ian Hopkinson is the UK and Ireland head of EY’s reward practice, which helps clients with their performance management.
+In this role, he oversees a 150-strong cross-disciplinary team, several of whom have MBA degrees.

-First off, MBAs usually have several years’ work experience.
-Add to that, the broad spectrum of business areas they study, via current and real-world case studies and consultancy projects, and they are well-equipped to solve problems across industries—important for a business like EY, which has diverse and international clients.
+First, MBAs usually have several years of work experience.
+In addition, the broad spectrum of business areas they study—via current, real-world case studies and consultancy projects— equips them to solve problems across industries.
+This is particularly important for a business like EY, which has diverse and international clients.

-Moreover, MBA students work in cross-cultural teams at business school; the cohorts are extremely diverse in terms of nationality, gender, race, and professional background.
-And students often travel abroad as part of their course, usually for an internship or to conduct research for a class project.
+Beyond their effective skillsets, MBA students promote diversity on many levels.
+They work in cross-cultural teams at business school; their cohorts are extremely diverse in terms of nationality, gender, race, and professional background.
+And students often travel abroad as part of their coursework, usually for an internship or to conduct research for a class project.

 He goes on to say that MBAs show a willingness to learn and adapt, despite the fact that some people have said MBAs are rigid thinkers.
 “They are willing to learn and are able to,” says Hopkinson.
 “They also don’t need direct supervision.
 They quickly work out what’s needed and go about doing that.
 They don’t sit around waiting for you to dish out work.”